ELIXIREstonia/elixirestonia.github.io/content/news/posts/2025/Notion_22-01.md

 template: training_en.html

 # You may use full custom title here.
 If omitted, it will be generated from course name.
-title: Getting organised with Notion - 22.01.2025 - Registration open
+title: Getting organised with Notion - 22.01.2025 - Waiting list
 draft: false
 hide:
   - toc